kasiakalemba/Matplotlib-Basics/README.md

 ![](images/fig2.png)

-* A bar plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the number of data points for each treatment regimen.
+* A bar plot that shows the number of data points for each treatment regimen.
 ![](images/datapointss.png)

 * A box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers.